evedal/finance_project/README.md

 ### TODOS

-1. Add preview to comment
+1. Add preview to comment : DONE
 2. Add create new post
 3. Fix links to include segment
 4. Add names instead of id's to url